joshua-smith4/DLV/README.md

 (3) Download dataset and network paramters.

-    If you want to train a network for GTSRB, Please downlaod the dataset file X.h5 file from http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset to networks/ directory.
+    If you want to train a network for GTSRB, Please download the dataset file X.h5 file from https://www.dropbox.com/s/2brjdjghhnmw6i7/X.h5?dl=0 to networks/ directory.
 For details on download networks and datasets for imageNet, please refer to the document.

 (4) Usage: